UW-GAC/django-anvil-consortium-manager/docs/auditing.rst

 The :meth:`~anvil_consortium_manager.models.Workspace.anvil_audit` method runs the following checks:

     1. All :class:`~anvil_consortium_manager.models.Workspace` model instances in the app also exist on AnVIL.
-    2. The service account running the app is an owner of all the :class:`~anvil_consortium_manager.models.Workspace` model instances on AnVIL.
+    2. The service account running the app is an owner on AnVIL of all the :class:`~anvil_consortium_manager.models.Workspace` model instances.
     3. The :class:`~anvil_consortium_manager.models.Workspace` has the same authorization domains in the app as on AnVIL.
     4. The access to each :class:`~anvil_consortium_manager.models.Workspace` in the app matches the access on AnVIL (using :meth:`~anvil_consortium_manager.models.Workspace.anvil_audit_access` method for each Workspace).
     5. No workspaces that have the app service account as an owner exist on AnVIL.